-This post will outline the five stages of maturity based on the Capability Maturity Model (CMM) and give you an idea as to how to take your organization the next level of maturity.
+This post will outline the five stages of maturity based on the Capability Maturity Model (CMM) and provide a frameworks-based outline for a vulnerability management model that will work.

 - Stage 1: Initial

 - Stage 5: Optimizing